 Let's start with a simple example, adding a few selected hackers names as sorted set elements, with their year of birth as "score".

 > zadd hackers 1940 "Alan Kay" (integer) 1 > zadd hackers 1957 "Sophie Wilson" (integer 1) > zadd hackers 1953 "Richard Stallman" (integer) 1 > zadd hackers 1949 "Anita Borg" (integer) 1 > zadd hackers 1965 "Yukihiro Matsumoto" (integer) 1 > zadd hackers 1914 "Hedy Lamarr" (integer) 1 > zadd hackers 1916 "Claude Shannon" (integer) 1 > zadd hackers 1969 "Linus Torvalds" (integer) 1 > zadd hackers 1912 "Alan Turing" (integer) 1

-As you can see ZADD is similar to SADD, but takes one argument more (placed before the element to add itself), which is the score.
+As you can see ZADD is similar to SADD, but takes one additional argument (placed before the element to be added) which is the score.
 ZADD is also variadic, so you are free to specify multiple score-value pairs, even if this is not used in the example above.